 In order to achieve its objective the fund will invest primarily in investment grade bonds, debentures and notes issued by corporations, the Government of Canada, Canadian provinces, territories and municipalities, and foreign governments.
 The fund will also have some exposure to high quality dividend paying Canadian stocks, convertible debentures and/or income trusts.
 The fund may also invest in money market instruments such as treasury bills and short-term government and corporate debt securities, other Empire Life segregated funds and ETFs.
 For a list of the Empire Life segregated funds in which the fund currently invests, if any, please refer to the fund's fund facts document.
 The fund may use derivative instruments.
-The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.

-Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, trust investment risk, special equities risk, ETF risk and repurchase and reverse repurchase transactions and securities lending risks.
+Interest rate movement risk, credit risk, general derivatives risk, fund in fund risk, large investor risk, business risk, market risk, sovereign risk, foreign currency risk, trust investment risk, special equities risk and ETF risk.